photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

 # Creating a Pull Request

-Because we want to create the best possible product for our users, we have a set of [guidelines which](#please-be-patient) ensure that all source code contributions are acceptable.
+Because we want to create the best possible product for our users, we have a set of guidelines to ensure that all submissions are acceptable:

+- Features must be fully implemented so that they can be released at any time without additional work
+- Including automated tests is mandatory to ensure the feature works as expected and to reduce repetitive, manual work
+- In case you submit database-related changes, they must be tested and compatible with SQLite, MariaDB, and MySQL
+- Front-end changes and additions must be fully responsive to work and look properly on phones, tablets, and desktop computers
+- You should have tested your changes on all supported browsers and devices
+- If needed, your contribution should include updated documentation in a separate pull request

 They are not intended as a filter or barrier to participation.
-If you are unfamiliar with open source development on GitHub, [we will help you](https://gitter.im/browseyourlife/community).
+If you are unfamiliar with Open Source development on GitHub, we will [help you](https://gitter.im/browseyourlife/community).

-To submit new code, follow these steps:
+### To submit new code... ###

-### Fork our repository ###
+#### Fork our repository ####

   * Click the [Fork button](https://help.github.com/articles/working-with-forks/) in the header of our [main repository](https://github.com/photoprism/photoprism)
   * Clone the forked repository on your local computer:
     * `git clone https://github.com/[your username]/photoprism`